Herbal KnowledgeFeb 2, 2022

 Kava is also unique in that the plant is not self-reproducing, so propagation relies entirely on humans.
 It’s believed that the first Kava was propagated on Vanuatu over 3,000 years ago!

-You’ll find Kava in products like Anxiety Soother™, Herbs on the Go: Anxious Moment™ and as a single herb extract.
+You’ll find Kava in products like Mind Soother™, Herbs on the Go: Anxious Moment™ and as a single herb extract.

 Botanical name: Piper methysticum